capactio/capact/docs/internal/argo-workflows/README.md

 ## Usage

+Install Argo and MinIO stable version on Minikube.
+After successful installation you can run experiments described in the document.

 In order to run Minikube with Argo and MinIO installed, execute the following script:

 ```bash
 ./run.sh
 ```

-After successful installation you can run experiments described below.

 ### Argo UI